forflo/PiFo/README.md

 # Description
-PiFo is a plugin for the chat program [pidgin](https://www.pidgin.im/) It enables you to render various latex markups and graphviz dot code embedded into your normal conversation.
+PiFo is a plugin for the chat program [pidgin](https://www.pidgin.im/) It enables you to render various latex markups and procedural graphics code embedded into your normal conversation.

 You can
-* highlight your sourcecode,
+* highlight your sourcecode using the [listings](http://ctan.org/pkg/listings) package for LaTeX,
-* display some maths or
+* display some maths using the [amsmath](http://ctan.org/pkg/amsmath) packages,
-* generate neat looking graphs from dot code
+* generate neat looking [graphivz](http://graphviz.org/) graphs from dot code,
+* render extended [markdown](https://daringfireball.net/projects/markdown/) using [pandoc](http://pandoc.org/README.html#pandocs-markdown) or
+* compile and view [TikZ](https://en.wikibooks.org/wiki/LaTeX/PGF/TikZ) procedural graphics.

+In a certain way, you could think of PiFo as an integrated REPL for various markup and procedural graphics languages.

 # Demo